PickNikRobotics/beta_moveit_website/_posts/2018-07-26-save-the-date-world-moveit-day.markdown

 comments: false
 date: 2018-08-03 12:15:12+00:00
 layout: post
-title: Save the Date - World MoveIt!
-Day 2018
+title: Save the Date - World MoveIt Day 2018
 media_type: image
 media_link: /assets/images/world_moveit_day_2018.jpg
-description: We are excited to announce that this year’s World MoveIt!
-Day will be Thursday, October 25, 2018!
-The event is a day long international hackathon to improve the MoveIt! code base, documentation, and community.
+description: We are excited to announce that this year’s World MoveIt Day will be Thursday, October 25, 2018!
+The event is a day long international hackathon to improve the MoveIt code base, documentation, and community.
 categories:
-  - MoveIt!
+  - MoveIt
   - ROS
 ---

-We’re excited to announce that this year’s World MoveIt!
-Day will be Thursday, October 25, 2018!
-The event is a day long international hackathon to improve the MoveIt! code base, documentation, and community.
+We’re excited to announce that this year’s World MoveIt Day will be Thursday, October 25, 2018!
+The event is a day long international hackathon to improve the MoveIt code base, documentation, and community.
 We hope to close as many pull requests and issues as possible and explore new areas of features and improvements building off of six years of dedicated work.

 We will be having several international event locations including: